 We concluded Part I, with the house in the ownership of the Smith family of Old Buckenham.

 Part II continued the story of the Smith family’s ownership, their tenants Mary Mitchell and Daniel Browne, and Mary Mitchell’s subsequent purchase in 1804.

-Here in Part III, we take the history further forward from Mary Mitchell’s death in 1818, to a sale of the property in 1868.
+Here in Part III, we take the history further forward from Mary Mitchell’s death in 1818, to a sale of the property (then freehold) in 1868.